 They say you need a thousand true fans to build a sustainable music career.
-But getting those first few diehard fans who play such a crucial role in building momentum can feel almost impossible when you’re just starting out.
+Getting those first few diehard fans who play such a crucial role in building momentum can feel almost impossible when you’re just starting out.

 There are dozens and dozens of ways to get more fans for your music, but it’s ultimately going to come down to your level of commitment and finding the right balance of tactics that works best for your personal music career strategy.